 IBM Food Trust

-Well, a large part of our lives revolves around food, and blockchain can help bring safety in this field as well.
+A large part of our lives revolves around food, and Blockchain can help bring safety in this field.
 Apparently, IBM Food Trust offers the largest ecosystem of suppliers, producers, manufacturers, retailers, and many more.

 At present, they have over 80 members on their list, and there are some major giant names such as Walmart, Nestle, Unilever, and many more.
 And so, with help from their platforms, enterprises can track their food supply chain from the very suppliers to consumers.

 China Ledger is a blockchain consortium launched in China.
-In reality, they launched the consortium to explore and understand the impact of this tech on their economy.
+In reality, they launched the consortium to explore and understand this tech’s impact on their economy.
 Moreover, they are also exploring different encryption algorithms, sidechains, private chains, and many other network techs.

 Wanxiang Blockchain Labs is leading the alliance now.
 It also consists of eleven other commodity exchanges, financial asset exchanges, and equity exchanges.